jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

 ## Install Jalapeno GraphDB Processors
 These container images are a set of proof-of-concept data processors that augment Jalapeno's graphDB modeling of the network.

-  - The *`lsnode-extended`* processor loops through various link-state data collections and gathers relevant SR/SRv6 data for each node in the network and populates the data in a new *`ls_node_extended`* data collection.
+  - The *`lsnode-extended`* processor loops through existing link-state data collections and gathers relevant SR/SRv6 data for each node in the network and populates the data in a new *`ls_node_extended`* data collection.

   - The *`linkstate-edge-v4`* and *`linkstate-edge-v6`* processors generate separate graphs of the ipv4 and ipv6 link state topologies using the ls_node_extended elements.

   - The *`ebgp-processor`* loops through the data collections and separates out external and internal BGP prefixes.

-  - The *`ipv4-topology`* and *`ipv4-topology`* processors loop through the link-state graphs and other collections to add internal and external links, nodes, peers, prefixes, etc. to provide a complete topology model for both IPv4 and IPv6.
+  - The *`ipv4-topology`* and *`ipv6-topology`* processors loop through the link-state graphs and other collections to add internal and external links, nodes, peers, prefixes, etc. to provide a complete topology model for both IPv4 and IPv6.

   - The *`srv6-localsids`* processor harvests SRv6 SID data from a Kafka streaming telemetry topic and populates it in the *`sr_local_sids`* collection.
 This data is not available via BMP and is needed to construct full End.DT SIDs that we'll use in lab 6.
 Example:

 ```